 Tasty Ways to Eat Your Mayo With

-This oil-free vegan mayonnaise is perfect as a sauce for this Rainbow Poke Bowl and buddha bowls in general.
+This oil-free vegan mayonnaise is perfect as a sauce for this Vegetarian Poke Bowl and Buddha bowls in general.
 And speaking of Poké Bowls, of course, it makes it a perfect dipping sauce for sushi rolls too!
 So check out my sushi recipes such as:

 Equipment